jnguyenbee/CS4393UIProject/README.md

 - Everytime an admin edits a product and when a user writes a review, you will not be able to see the modifications unless you go back to the home page and manually refresh the page.

 Sign up page:
--Atomatically goes into the login page whether the registration is successful or not.
+-Automatically goes into the login page whether the registration is successful or not.
-    - When the person clicks the "Sign up" button, the user isn't given a message whether the sign up was successful or not.
+-When the person clicks the "Sign up" button, the user isn't given a message whether the sign up was successful or not.

 Contact Us page:
 - When the clear button is pressed, it does not clear message.

 Admin page:
 - Our admin page is not protected; anyone can access the admin page.

 Cart page:
 - Cancel button doesn't work.
 - Credit card is not stored.
 - When you press continue, the cart doesn't return to 0.